Improve Developer Experience: Increase Dev Productivity with Internal Developer Platforms

 Ownership Transparency: Each entry in the catalog explicitly names team ownership, CODEOWNERS files, and pertinent contact details like Slack channels or on-call rotations.
 Clear ownership streamlines communication, issue resolution, and collaboration, saving precious time and avoiding frustrations.

-Service Templates and Standards: Golden Paths for Developer Productivity
+Service Templates: Golden Paths for Improving Developer Productivity

 If 90% of new services are Go GRPC services, then a carefully crafted, opinionated go GRPC service blueprint will remove a lot of friction.
 It will give developers everything they need to begin delivering real business value immediately.
 A few select curated options of common starting points will help guide developers to generate projects complete with standardized structure, built-in quality checks, documentation, and clear guidelines for contribution.